aman-coder03/DIRS/README.md

 2. The extracted text is divided into meaningful chunks.
 3. Each chunk is converted into a numerical vector representation using an embedding model.
 4. These vectors are stored in a vector database.
-5. When a user asks a question, the system retrieves the most relevant chunks using semantic similarity.
+5. When a user asks a question, the system retrieves relevant chunks using a hybrid retrieval strategy:
+   - Semantic search using vector similarity (FAISS / Chroma)
+   - Keyword-based ranking using BM25
+   - Weighted score fusion for improved relevance
 6. The retrieved content is passed to a language model to generate a final answer.

 This enables intelligent question-answering over private documents.